Hollywood Royals: The Royal Ancestry of Humphrey Bogart

 In 1335, William married Elizabeth de Badlesmere (1313-1356), daughter of Bartholomew de Badlesmere, 1st Baron Badlesmere, and Margaret Clare, who were both strong opponents of King Edward II, William's uncle.
 In fact, Bartholomew was convicted of high treason and was subsequently hanged, drawn and quartered for having participated in a rebellion against Edward II, led by the king's first cousin, Thomas, 2nd Earl of Lancaster.
 As for Margaret, she was briefly imprisoned in the Tower of London for ordering an armed assault upon Isabella of France, Queen consort of Edward II, after which she retired to a convent.

 William de Bohun and Elizabeth de Badlesmere had a son and a daughter; the girl, Elizabeth of Bohun (c.
 1350-1385), married military commander Richard FitzAlan, 11th Earl of Arundel (1346-1397), 2nd great-grandson of King Henry III of England.
 FitzAllan strongly opposed King Richard II's desire for peace with France in the Hundred Years War.
 In 1397, he was arrested for his opposition to the monarch and for plotting to imprison him, and was sentenced to death by beheading.
-At Richard II's coronation on 1377, FitzAlan had carried the crown.
+Ironically, at Richard II's coronation on 1377, FitzAlan had carried the crown.

 Richard FitzAlan and Elizabeth of Bohun were parents to seven children, including Joan FitzAlan, 14th great-grandmother of Joan Fontaine and Olivia de Havilland.
 Their other daughter, Elizabeth FitzAlan (c.
 1366-1425), married thirdly Sir Robert Goushill of Hoveringham (c.
 1362-1403), who gave her two daughters.
 The youngest, Joan Goushill (c.
 1401-c.
 1466), became the wife of Thomas Stanley, 1st Baron Stanley, King of Mann (c.
-1405-1459), a Member of Parliament who represented Lanchashire in the House of Commons for several years between 1427 and 1455.
-By Thomas, Joan was mother to Margaret Stanley (1436-1481), who married Sir John Boteler, Baron of Warrington (1429-1463) some time around January 1459 or 1460.
+1405-1459), a Member of Parliament who represented Lanchashire in the House of Commons in several instances between 1427 and 1455.
+By Thomas, Joan was mother to Margaret Stanley (1436-1481), who married Sir John Boteler, Baron of Warrington (1429-1463) around January 1459 or 1460.

 Margaret Stanley and John Boteler were parents to three children, the eldest being a son named Sir Thomas Boteler (c.
 1462-1522), who became seneschal of Liverpool.
 He married Margaret Delves (c.
 1465-1532), daughter of Sir John Delves, Sheriff of Stafford, who was beheaded by Yorkist supporters at the Battle of Tewkesbury for being a Lancastrian.
 The Houses of Lancaster and York fought for over thirty years for control of the throne of England, in a series of conflicts that became known as the Wars of the Roses.
 The Lancastrian branch, descended from John of Gaunt, great-grandson of Edward I, eventually triumphed, leading to the establishment and accession of the Tudor dynasty, which began with King Henry VII.